jollopre/harmoniser/README.md

 ### Publisher

 The Publisher runs in any Ruby process (puma, unicorn, passenger, sidekiq, etc) and allows you to push messages through a [RabbitMQ Exchange](https://www.rabbitmq.com/tutorials/amqp-concepts.html#exchanges).
-Creating a publisher is as simply as following:
+Creating a publisher is as simple as:

 ```ruby
 require "harmoniser"